 As stated in the PDARP/PEIS, all projects implemented under subsequent restoration plans and tiered NEPA analyses consistent with the PDARP/PEIS would secure all necessary state and federal permits, authorizations, consultations, or other regulatory processes, and ensure the project is in accordance with all applicable laws and regulations concerning the protection of cultural and historic resources.
-For some projects included in this RP/EA, the action would involve a study, analysis or program that would not have the potential to affect cultural resources.
+For some projects included in this RP2/EA, the action would involve a study, analysis or program that would not have the potential to affect cultural resources.
 For those projects that include construction, ground disturbance, or other activities that could potentially alter the historic integrity of any culturally or historically important resources identified during project preparations or predevelopment surveys, those resource would be avoided during project implementation.
 A complete review of all alternatives to satisfy the requirements of Section 106 of the National Historic Preservation Act of 1966 is ongoing and would be completed prior to any activities that would restrict consideration of measures to avoid, minimize, or mitigate any adverse effects on historic properties located in the project area.
 Alternatives would be implemented in accordance with all applicable laws and regulations concerning the protection of cultural and historic resources.

 Several project action areas include known or potential cultural resources.
-Coordination with the State Historic Preservation Office regarding the extent and nature of cultural resources at all of the locations under consideration in this RP/EA is ongoing, including with interested Tribes.
-Updated information with regard to compliance with Section 106 would be provided in the final RP/EA.
-The section below briefly highlights known sensitive cultural resources located on or near projects in this RP/EA:
+Coordination with the State Historic Preservation Office regarding the extent and nature of cultural resources at all of the locations under consideration in this RP2/EA is ongoing, including with interested Tribes.
+The current status of compliance reviews for preferred projects are provided in Section 4.12.
+The section below briefly highlights known sensitive cultural resources located on or near projects in this RP2/EA: